Breast Cancer Treatment and Weight Changes

-Yes.
-Typically, weight loss in breast cancer patients is due to a poor appetite or nausea which can be a side effect of chemotherapy.
+It's typically due to a poor appetite or nausea, which can be a side effect of chemotherapy.

-Weight gain can increase your risk for developing high blood pressure, heart disease, and diabetes.
-Being overweight also puts you at risk for developing other types of cancers.
-Research has also shown that being overweight can raise your risk of breast cancer recurring.
+Weight gain can raise your risk for getting high blood pressure, heart disease, and diabetes.
+Being overweight also puts you at risk for getting other types of cancers.
+Research has also shown that carrying around extra pounds can raise your risk of breast cancer recurring.

 Weight loss can cause you to lose energy, and poor nutrition can make it harder for you to recover.

 Stick to a well-balanced diet that includes fruit, vegetables, dairy products, breads, poultry, fish, and lean meat.
 A diet low in total and saturated fat helps lower your risk of heart disease, and also lowers the risk that your breast cancer will return.

 It's important to get enough protein.
 This helps build and repair skin, hair, and muscles during your treatment.
 It may improve your ability to exercise, too.

 Good nutrition can help you with the side effects of chemotherapy, and help fight off infections.
 It lets your body rebuild healthy tissues more quickly.